stanislaw/CompositeOperations/README.md

 Key features:

-* Composition of operations, two types: sequential composition - `COSequentialOperation`, parallel composition - `COParallelOperation`.
+* Composition of operations, two types: sequential and parallel composition.
 * Multistep asynchronous operations: chaining, parallelizing, synchronizing.
 * Mixing (or combining) composite operations into each other.
 * CompositeOperations is non-blocking: none of its operations blocks the thread it is executing on.